timwindsor/bb10webworks-ext/mongoose/Readme.md

 The API gives you the ability to serve files outside the protexted application directory.

 The reason for writing this API is that you can't download media from an external server and display it within a WebWorks application.
-This API overcomes this limitation allowing access of, for example, the SD card using a URI like http://localhost:8080/
+This API overcomes this limitation allowing access of the Apps data or tmp directories using a URI like http://localhost:8080/

-Additionally the server includes base LUA extensions (but just LUA itself with no specific bindings for DBs or anything)

 ** Tested On **